dathan/blog/content/posts/nft_idea_project.md

 1. https://opensea.io/
 2. Create an account by connecting your wallet.
 There are a few I suggest [walletconnect](https://walletconnect.com/).
-3. Click the hamberger icon and click connect wallet.
+3. Click the hamburger icon and click connect wallet.
 Click Wallet Connect
 4. Click Trust (I use trust for the iphone)
 5. Complete your profile by valledating your opensea account
 6. opensea wallet walletconnect to iphone wallet: `0xd4f15be249bb9432a3cf870df0b781ee9eefa445`